MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 In Microsoft Edge version 91 or later, if you're a Progressive Web App or Service Worker developer, display the update lifecycle of your Service Workers as a timeline in the **Application** tool.
 This feature helps you understand the time your Service Worker spends in each of the following stages.

 *  **Install**
 *  **Wait**
 *  **Activate**

 :::image type="content" source="../../media/2021/04/application-service-workers-update-cycle-version-73-focus.msft.png" alt-text="View the Timeline in the Update Cycle for your Service Worker." lightbox="../../media/2021/04/application-service-workers-update-cycle-version-73-focus.msft.png":::

 For more information about the lifecycle of your Service Workers, see [The Service Worker lifecycle](../../../../progressive-web-apps-chromium/how-to/service-workers.md#the-service-worker-lifecycle).
 For more information about debugging tools for Progressive Web Apps and Service Workers in the DevTools, see [Service Worker improvements](../../../service-workers/index.md).
-To review real-time updates on this feature in the Chromium open-source project, see Issue [1066604](https://crbug.com/1066604).
+For real-time updates on this feature in the Chromium open-source project, see Issue [1066604](https://crbug.com/1066604).

 <!-- ====================================================================== -->